 When you purchase an Aptiva computer, it is already configured for use.
 The original configuration settings, also called factory or default settings, are stored in the CMOS.
-Setup includes an option Load Default Settings that allows you to reload the original configuration at any time.
+Setup includes an option Load Optimized Default Settings that allows you to reload the original configuration at any time.
 If you have made changes in Setup but would like to restore the default settings, follow these steps:

-- 1. Press F5 to load default settings.
-A dialog box appears asking if you want to load the default settings. - 2.
-Use the left-arrow key to select Yes, then press Enter.
+From the main menu, highlight the option Load Optimized Default Settings then press Enter.
+A dialog box appears confirming if you want to load the default settings.

+- 2. Type "Y" to select YES, then press Enter - 3.
+Highlight the option Save & Exit Setup option, then press Enter.

-- Press Esc to exit Setup.
-A dialog box appears asking if you want to save the CMOS settings (in this case, the default settings that you reloaded). - Use the left-arrow key to select Yes, then press Enter to save the changes in CMOS.
+A dialog box appears saying "SAVE to CMOS and EXIT (Y/N)?"

+4. Type "Y" to select Yes, then press Enter to save the changes in CMOS